Sign up to build skills and meet new people during weekends, summer, and school breaks.

 Teens in Motion

 Teens In Motion is an adventurous and exciting summer project for St. Louis County residents, ages 13-15, who have intellectual or developmental disabilities.
 This project is designed for younger teens to become aware of volunteer and employment options in their community.
 The individuals will meet new friends, have fun, and experience a variety of educational presentations and community activities.
 Staff ratio for Teens In Motion is 1:3.
-For more information, please contact
+For more information, contact Bri Reyes, Coordinator of Leisure Services, at 314-817-2250.

 Neighborhood Experiences supports participants as they engage in volunteer and work experiences, while achieving personal and career goals.
 Individuals will meet new friends, expand their social network, and create a professional resume and portfolio.
 This summer program serves St. Louis County and City Residents, ages 16 to 21, who have intellectual and developmental disabilities.
 Staff ratio for Neighborhood Experiences is 1:1 to 1:3.
-For more information, please contact contact Meghan Murphy, Coordinator of Leisure Services at 314-817-2250.
+For more information, contact Clinton Hall, Coordinator of Leisure Services, at 314-817-2293.